Here’s the top three golf industry developments from November 2019

 While golf in the UK remains a male-dominated activity, only a tiny minority of golf clubs operated men-only membership policies.
 Yet this still damaged golf’s image – and hurt hundreds of clubs that were trying to attract women to their facilities.

 Today the argument no longer applies.
-In recent weeks both the Honourable Company of Edinburgh Golfers and Glasgow Golf Club, thought to be the last two men-only golf clubs in the UK, have announced they have changed the policy.
+In recent weeks Glasgow Golf Club, thought to be the last men-only golf club in the UK, announced it has changed its policy, while the Honourable Company of Edinburgh Golfers admitted its first female members this summer*.

 It’s been a tough couple of months for the industry